hashelq/dosu/readme.txt

 	dosu <any program> <any other argument>

 Note:
-	There is no a prompt.
+	There is no a prompt by default.
 	Just type your password after you run the program.

 In other cases, it returns an uppercased error code.